sirisian/ecmascript-types/dependentrecordtypes.md

 }; // Compile or runtime error: 'where' clause validation failed at construction.
 (In this case it would be a compile time error).
 ```

-For marked fields check at boundaries, like construction and function calls.
+Dependent fields are checked at boundaries:

 ```js
 const payment: Payment = { name: 'Alice' }; // Checked, construction